projectara/greybus-spec/source/hardware_model.rst

 ..
 NOTE: the WAKE signal is intentionally under-specified at the present.
 There is enough here for module activation by the SVC sending a "wake out pulse" for enough time to cause a power-on reset of the bridge ASIC.
-Later work to integrate time-sync and power management into the hardware model will need to extend the WAKE sub-state and the operation definitions that rely on it under the hood.
+Later work to integrate power management into the hardware model will need to extend the WAKE sub-state and the operation definitions that rely on it.

 - DETECT: whether the SVC has sensed that a Module is attached to the Interface Block.